ai4er-cdt/geograph/docs/getting_started.rst

 -------------------

 See the `jupyter notebooks in our repository`_ for more advanced examples of using GeoGraph.
-You can also run them without installing GeoGraph via binder by following `this link`_.
+You can also run them without installing GeoGraph, by using binder with `this link`_.

 .. _jupyter notebooks in our repository: https://github.com/ai4er-cdt/gtc-biodiversity/tree/main/notebooks
 .. _this link: https://mybinder.org/v2/gh/ai4er-cdt/gtc-biodiversity/main?urlpath=lab%2Ftree%2Fnotebooks